keep-network/tbtc-website/src/pages/news/2024-04-17-the-evolution-of-tbtc-and-the-end-of-over-collateralization.md

 With the historic learnings from tBTC v1 and the current progress of v2, Threshold is primed to continue it’s success as the most [L﻿indy](<https://en.wikipedia.org/wiki/Lindy_effect#:~:text=The%20Lindy%20effect%20(also%20known,proportional%20to%20their%20current%20age.>) decentralized bitcoin bridge.[](<https://en.wikipedia.org/wiki/Lindy_effect#:~:text=The%20Lindy%20effect%20(also%20known,proportional%20to%20their%20current%20age.>)

-### The Future of Bitcoin L2 Scaling and tBTC
+## The Future of Bitcoin L2 Scaling

 The evolution of Bitcoin’s L2 scaling will not be risk-free.
 Protocols that rely on rushed and under-engineered bridging models will not be able to compete with those that are time-tested and designed for long-term scaling.
 Whether by way of single-entity custody risk or capital restrictions that prevent scaling, other bridges show areas of weakness for the Bitcoin L2 season that everyone is looking forward to.

 At the foundation of the Bitcoin L2 sector is tokenized bitcoin, where tBTC is positioned to be a significant contributor.
 As more networks look for ways to activate BTC capital in their ecosystem, tBTC will be an increasingly attractive option for its robust history and functionality.

-### Conclusion: tBTC as a Proven Model for Decentralized Bitcoin Bridging
+## A Proven Model for Bitcoin Bridging

 Bitcoin bridging innovation is not an easy problem to solve.
 Even breakthrough applications like BitVM are [showing flaws](https://medium.com/@twhittle/bitvm-bridges-considered-unsafe-9e1ce75c8176), seeming to be years away from finding a safe and secure bridging application.
 What we have today in tBTC is a proven model, and as Bitcoin L2s heat up, tBTC is positioned to be one of the most significant contributors to continuing the growth of this sector thanks to L2s using tBTC as their foundation.